CD57/JavaSoftwarePatterns/README.md

 Structural patterns deal with the composition of classes or objects.
 Behavioural patterns characterize the ways in which classes or objects interact and distribute responsibility.

-Behavioural class patterns use inheritance to describe algorithms and flow of control, whereas the behavioural object patterns describe how a group of objects cooperate to perform a task that no single object can carry out alone.

 # Creational Patterns
 Creational class patterns defer some part of object creation to subclasses, while creational object patterns defer it to another object.